end-of-term/eotarchive/index.md

 **Downloading Bulk WARC Files**

-If you want to dive deeper or keep a local copy of the EOT content, at [eotarchive.org/data/](data.md) you'll find bulk WARC files from past EOT projects (2008, 2012, 2016, 2020) and, eventually, the 2024 collection.
+If you want to dive deeper or keep a local copy of the EOT content, on our [data page](data.md) you'll find bulk WARC files from past EOT projects (2008, 2012, 2016, 2020) and, eventually, the 2024 collection.
 Downloading WARC Files supports:
 - Preservation: Keep your own copy safe and sound for future generations.
 - Exploration: Sift through historical data to uncover forgotten content.
 - Customized Research: Zero in on specific topics, agencies, or documents that intrigue you.